tushar5526/tushar5526.github.io/content/blog/migrate-a-repository-from-bazaar-to-git.md

 When you go to the `code` tab of the project, you still only see the Bazaar repository.

-> Actually, you could already swith to the git repository by clicking the link on the right.
+> Actually, you could already switch to the git repository by clicking the link on the right.

 In order to change the default view, you need to go to `Configure Code` again,